-A Stormwater Management Concept Approval Letter (12844-2010-01), valid until October 28, 2014, was submitted with the application.
-An unapproved Phase I stormwater management concept plan was submitted with the subject application, which shows stormwater management being handled in an underground storage facility as well as numerous small bioretention facilities scattered around the site.
-The stormwater management concept plan does not match the layout within the area of the current special exception application.
-It is unclear whether all elements shown on the approved stormwater management concept plan are reflected on the TCPII.
-After the stormwater management concept approval plan is confirmed by the City of Bowie, all proposed stormwater management elements shall be added to the TCPII.
+A Stormwater Management Concept Approval Letter (12844-2010-01), valid until October 28, 2014, has been issued.
+(Exhibit 7) An unapproved Phase I Stormwater Management Concept Plan was submitted with the instant Application, which shows

+Stormwater Management being handled in an underground storage facility as well as numerous small bio retention facilities scattered around the site.
+The Stormwater Management Concept Plan does not match the layout within the area of the Special Exception Application.
+It is unclear whether all elements shown on the approved Stormwater Management Concept Plan are reflected on the TCP II.
+After the Stormwater Management Concept Approval Plan is confirmed by the City of Bowie, all proposed Stormwater Management elements shall be added to the TCPII.

-The subject property was annexed into the City of Bowie in 2012, which has local stormwater management authority.
-Subsequently, a revised Stormwater Management Concept Approval Letter, 12844-2010-2, was issued by the Prince George's County Department of Permits, Inspection and Enforcement (DPIE) on September 13, 2013, but confirmation has not been received from the City of Bowie that they endorse the revised concept approval.
+The subject property was annexed into the City of Bowie in 2012, which has local Stormwater Management authority.
+Subsequently, a revised Stormwater Management Concept Approval Letter, 12844-2010-2, was issued by the Prince George's County Department of Permits, Inspection and Enforcement (DPIE) on September 13, 2013, but confirmation has not been received from the City of Bowie that they endorse the revised Concept approval.

-18. The detailed site plan shall show the use of low-impact development stormwater management techniques such as bioretention, French drains, depressed parking lot islands and the use of native plants throughout the site.
+18. The detailed site Plan shall show the use of low-impact development Stormwater Management techniques such as bio retention, French drains, depressed parking lot islands and the use of native Plants throughout the site.
 Low-impact development techniques shall be applied on this site to the greatest extent possible.

-This condition should be evaluated in conjunction with the review of the special exception, because the special exception site plan will govern within the limits of the special exception.
-The stormwater management concept plans show the use of some of these techniques, but confirmation from the City of Bowie is necessary concerning the application of the approved concept plan going forward.
+This Condition must be evaluated in conjunction with the review of the Special Exception, because the Special Exception Site Plan will govern within the limits of the Special Exception.
+The Stormwater Management Concept Plans show the use of some of these techniques, but confirmation from the City of Bowie is necessary concerning the Application of the approved Concept Plan going forward.

-The Environmental Planning Section will be requesting a revision to the TCPII to show the location of all stormwater management features approved with the stormwater management concept approval, subject to confirmation by the City of Bowie, to assess any conflicts with woodland conservation or impacts to the primary management area which are inconsistent with the impacts approved at the time of preliminary plan or the TCPI.
-The TCPII plan currently shows numerous bioretention areas scattered throughout the site, which are currently obscured by graphic landscape elements which must be removed from the TCPII plan if they are not credited as woodland conservation.
+The Environmental Planning Section, M-NCPPC, will be requesting a revision to the TCPII to show the location of all Stormwater Management features approved with the Stormwater Management Concept Approval, subject to confirmation by the City of Bowie, to assess any conflicts with Woodland Conservation or impacts to the Primary Management Area which are inconsistent with the impacts approved at the time of Preliminary Plan or the TCPI.
+The TCPII Plan currently shows numerous bio retention areas scattered throughout the site, which are currently obscured by graphic landscape elements which must be removed from the TCPII Plan if they are not credited as Woodland Conservation.

-19. At time of detailed site plan review, the applicant shall demonstrate the use of alternative parking methods and paving materials to reduce the area of impervious surfaces to the greatest extent possible; insert additional green areas and tree canopy to cover to break up the areas of impervious surfaces; provide large islands of shade; and demonstrate the use of low-impact development techniques.
+19. At time of detailed site Plan review, the applicant shall demonstrate the use of alternative parking methods and paving materials to reduce the area of impervious surfaces to the greatest extent possible; insert additional green areas and Tree canopy to cover to break up the areas of impervious surfaces; provide large islands of shade; and demonstrate the use of low-impact development techniques.

-This condition should be addressed within the limits of the special exception with the current application.
-Paving materials, landscape materials, green space, and tree canopy coverage area are all elements which fall under the review authority of the Urban Design Section and are addressed in a later section of this report.
+This Condition must be addressed within the limits of the Special Exception with the instant Application.
+Paving materials, landscape materials, green space, and Tree canopy coverage area are all elements which fall under the review authority of the Urban Design Section.
 Review for the use of low-impact development techniques lies with the City of Bowie, Department of Public Works.
-The parking areas shown on the site plan are broken up into smaller sections by landscape islands.
-The parking has been reduced to the minimum required, provided the use comes in as part of an integrated shopping center.
+The parking areas shown on the Site Plan are broken up into smaller sections by landscape islands.
+The parking has been reduced to the minimum required, had the Application been part of an integrated shopping center which it is not.